farz1995/substrate_kinase_prediction/README.md

 <sup>1</sup> University of Missouri

 ---
+## 📖 Citation

+If you use this work, please cite:

+> **Esmaili F, Qin Y, Wang D, Xu D.** Kinase-substrate prediction using an autoregressive model. *Computational and Structural Biotechnology Journal*.

+---

 ## **🔬 Abstract**
 In this study, we introduce an innovative approach leveraging an **autoregressive model** to predict kinase-substrate pairs.
 Unlike traditional methods focused on **site-specific phosphorylation prediction**, our approach addresses kinase-specific **protein substrate prediction** at the **protein level**, rather than specific phosphorylation sites.
 We redefine this problem as a **protein-protein interaction (PPI) prediction** task.